FairPlayerTeam/FairPlayer-SDK/README.md

 # Usage

-The **FairPlayer** name can only be used to uniquely identify **theme** Android applications that are compatible with the **FairPlayer Music Player** Android application in accordance with the **[FairPlayer Theme SDK License](https://fairplayerteam.github.io/FairPlayer-SDK/Licenses)**.
+The **FairPlayer** name can only be used to uniquely identify **theme** Android applications that are compatible with the **FairPlayer Music Player** Android application in accordance with the **[FairPlayer Theme SDK Licenses](https://fairplayerteam.github.io/FairPlayer-SDK/Licenses)**.

 We are making the **FairPlayer Theme SDK** available to the public free of charge so that anyone can create themes for FairPlayer and publish them on Google Play but not in a way that harms any user or our brand.

 We take your privacy very seriously.
-We [never collect any data](https://fairplayerteam.github.io/FairPlayer-SDK/PrivacyPolicy).
+We [never collect any personal data](https://fairplayerteam.github.io/FairPlayer-SDK/PrivacyPolicy).